Skyscrapers

 Why we like this activity

-• Finding and using strategies to solve puzzles efficiently (without guessing).
+Using logic and finding and using strategies to solve puzzles efficiently (without guessing)

-• It has a low floor and a high ceiling: Students can get started exploring using basic logic and trial and error, but as the puzzles get more challenging, it's useful to develop more effective strategies.
+It has a low floor and a high ceiling: Students can start solving puzzles by trial and error, but as the puzzles get more challenging, more careful strategizing is required!

 This activity was adapted from puzzles from the Julia Robinson Mathematics festival and BrainBashers.